Frequently Asked Questions

 When are decisions made on applications?

 For general admission, applications are reviewed on a “rolling basis” and typically, you will receive an admission decision within 7-10 days of completing your application.
-Physical therapy and occupational therapy admission decisions are pending based on interviews by faculty.
+Physical therapy and occupational therapy admission decisions are pending based on application reviews by the department.
 Transfer Art & Design majors require a portfolio review prior to admission to the interior design, studio art, graphic design or art education programs.

 What is required for admission to Maryville University?